nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### 7.2 Adding a new student record

 Prerequisites: Existing student records do not have the names or IDs that will be added.
-1. Test case: `addstud nm/Peter Tan id/452B class/1F`
+1. Test case: `addStudent nm/Peter Tan id/452B class/1F`

 Expected: A new student record with the provided details is added to the list.
 Details of the student record are shown in the status message.
 Since no exam grades have been provided, the student card UI does not show anything below the grades section.

-2. Test case: `addstud nm/Alex Yeoh id/123A class/2B exam/CA1 60 exam/CA2 70`
+2. Test case: `addStudent nm/Alex Yeoh id/123A class/2B exam/CA1 60 exam/CA2 70`

 Expected: A new student record with the provided details is added to the list.
 Details of the student record are shown in the status message.
 Since exam grades have been provided, the student card UI shows the exam scores for each exam that has been provided.

-3. Test case: `addstud nm/John Doe id/928C class/1A pn/Bob Doe hp/98765432 e/bobdoe@gmail.com exam/CA1 50`
+3. Test case: `addStudent nm/John Doe id/928C class/1A pn/Bob Doe hp/98765432 e/bobdoe@gmail.com exam/CA1 50`

 Expected: A new student record with the provided details is added to the list.
 Details of the student record are shown in the status message.
 This test case includes parents' details as well.

-4. Test case: `addstud nm/Jonathan Lim id/abc2 class/2A`
+4. Test case: `addStudent nm/Jonathan Lim id/abc2 class/2A`

 Expected: The command entered by the user is highlighted red.
 The status message shows an error: "Id should only contain 3 digits and 1 character". "abc2" is an invalid value for the ID as Class-ify only accepts the last 3 numbers and last letter of a student's ID.